Toward More Generalized Malicious URL Detection Models

 \subsection{Discovering Data Bias}

-It is known that there are several exploited patterns to identify a malicious URL, such as random domain names (DGA algorithm), suspicious path (LFI), embedded url (SSRF, XXS), code injections and file downloading.
-However, based on the aforementioned interpretation from URLNet as shown in Figure~\ref{fig:deep_interpret}, we have observed that, counter-intuitively, those patterns are not considered critical for the model to make accurate decisions.
-We are surprised to find that most highlighted words are not quite representative for malicious URLs based on human knowledge.
-For example, we noticed that several critically highlighted tokens are domain names that should not be associated with malicious, such as \textit{facebook}, \textit{apple}.
-We dig into the data and found that it is because that there are many phishing URLs such as http://www.facebook.com.https.s1.gvirabi.com/r.php, http://appleid.apple.co.uk.cgi-bin.webobjects.myappleid. woa.verify1.srv-woa1.com appear as positive instances in the training set.
-Furthermore, those tokens have never appeared in the benign class, which makes them perfect features to be used by an ML model.
-In addition, a sequence of unmeaningful url-encoded tokens showed such as \textit{\%B4, \%E7, \%99} probably are not supposed to become key decision makers from security experts' point of view.
+There are several established patterns used to identify malicious URLs, such as random domain names (DGA algorithm), suspicious paths (LFI), embedded URLs (SSRF, XSS), code injections, and file downloading.
+However, upon analyzing the interpretation from URLNet, as shown in Figure~\ref{fig:deep_interpret}, we made a counter-intuitive observation: the highlighted patterns considered critical by the model do not necessarily align with human knowledge of typical malicious URLs.
+Surprisingly, many highlighted tokens, such as domain names like \textit{facebook} and \textit{apple}, are not usually associated with malicious behavior.
+Further investigation revealed that these seemingly non-malicious tokens were present in certain phishing URLs like http://www.facebook.com.https.s1.gvirabi.com/r.php and http://appleid.apple.co.uk.cgi-bin.webobjects.myappleid.woa.verify1.srv-woa1.com, causing them to be misclassified as positive instances during training.
+Those tokens have never appeared in the benign class, which makes them perfect features to be used by an ML model.
+Additionally, a sequence of meaningless URL-encoded tokens like \textit{\%B4, \%E7, \%99} were highlighted, raising concerns about their significance in the decision-making process from a security expert's perspective.

-Next, we perform further investigation to find a reasonable explanation.
-After carefully examination, we conclude that these highlighted tokens are indeed the most critical and distinguishable in the dataset.
-Here we would like to first define the \emph{class-level distribution} of a token as the normalized occurrence probabilities of this token among different classes.
+To gain a better understanding, we conducted a thorough examination and introduced the concept of \emph{class-level distribution} for tokens, representing their occurrence probabilities across different classes.